Upperline Restaurant: History

-JoAnn Clevenger's grandparents were sharecroppers in Alexandria, Louisiana.
-As a child in the 1950s, Clevenger and her family lived in Superior, Arizona, until they moved to New Orleans because Clevenger's mother sought medical treatment for a fungal infection at Charity Hospital.
+JoAnnClevenger opened Upperline in 1983 and co-owned it with her son Jason Clevenger, the restaurant's first chef, and husband Alan Greenacre.
 During the 1960s and 1970s Clevenger worked as a bartender on Bourbon Street and became involved in the bohemian scene in New Orleans, meeting playwright Tennessee Williams, photographer Lee Friedlander, artist Noel Rockmore, and other well-known figures.
+Though Clevenger was not a chef, she developed Upperline's signature dish of fried green tomatoes with shrimp rémoulade, and inspired many other menu items.

-Clevenger opened Upperline in 1983 and co-owned it with her son Jason Clevenger—the restaurant's first chef—and husband Alan Greenacre.
 Upperline temporarily closed in March 2020 as a result of the COVID-19 pandemic.
 In November 2021, Clevenger announced the restaurant would not be reopening and that she and her family planned to sell the building and possibly the business.

 Art

 Upperline was celebrated for its art collection focused on local artists.
 The collection contained at least 400 artworks, including portraits of Clevenger and Upperline staff members, a painting of artist Gertrude Morgan by Noel Rockmore, another Rockmore painting of New Orleans musician Frank Moliere, and renditions by other artists of New Orleans musicians James Booker and Buddy Bolden.
 Clevenger began the collection in 1960, when she briefly managed an art gallery in the French Quarter.
 The collection was offered for sale as part of Upperline's November 2021 closing.